 Now we are going to take our thoughts from the Prewrite Graphic Organizer/Anchor Chart to write a sample narrative piece together.
 We will write the first paragraph together today.
 Pay attention to the steps we are taking.
 You will have a chance to write your own narrative piece for the rest of the week.
 You will have two paragraphs in your narrative writing piece.
 We will have six sentences in our paragraph.
 The first sentence will state our topic.
 [Ask students to share and land on an idea together.]
-(I had so much fun working together as a team.)
+(I had to make a good choice when I was upset.)

 The second sentence will give the first thing that happened in your story.
 [Ask students to share and land on an idea together.]
-(I played a game of soccer with my neighbors).
+(I went to the movies with my family).

 The third sentence will be a detail about the event of the story.
 [Ask students to share and land on an idea together.]
-(My dad bought me a new soccer ball and my neighbors came over to play.)
+(We bought some snacks.)

 The fourth sentence will give the second event in the story.
 [Ask students to share and land on an idea together.]
-(We decided to play a game of soccer.)
+(I was sad because they were out of my favorite snack.)

 The fifth sentence will give another event in the story.
 [Ask students to share and land on an idea together.]
-(We ran up and down the yard trying to score.)

-The last sentence will give one way you worked together as a team.
+(I chose a different snack instead.)
+The last sentence will give one way you made a good choice.
 [Ask students to share and land on an idea together.]
-(We helped each other try to score.)
+(I was happy I made a good choice.)

 Write the narrative piece (with corresponding pictures that match text) as you are sharing the six types of sentences.
-In your next paragraph, you will want to tell us what happened in the soccer game and how the players worked together as a team.
-Then, read the narrative writing piece to students.
+In your next paragraph, you will want to tell us what happened at the movies and another responsible decision you made.